 It was easy to see what branch of the army a soldier was in by the decorations on his uniform.
 The uniforms were blue, but each branch had different colored piping (stripes) on the collar and sleeves.
 Blue was for infantry, yellow for cavalry, and red for artillery.Cannons and other large guns The caps had special symbols on the front—infantry first had a French horn and later crossed rifles; cavalry had crossed swords; and artillery had crossed cannons.
 The uniforms of officers were fancier and had more decorations than those of the enlisted men.

 Many soldiers left their wives at home in order to spare them the hardships of frontier life, but some women did go along with their husbands to the forts.
 The type of living quarters a couple had depended on the rank of the husband.
 Some of the couples had children who also lived at the forts.
 Wives and children of the soldiers were called "camp followers" and did not have army privileges.

-The laundresses lived in a part of the post called “Suds Row.”
-It was easy to pick out Suds Row because of the clotheslines in the area.
+The laundresses lived in a part of the post called "Suds Row.Area of army fort where laundresses lived and worked It was easy to pick out Suds Row because of the clotheslines in the area.